York–Beverley line: Extension to Beverley

 The compulsory purchase powers of the York and North Midland Railway (East Riding Branches) (No. 1) Act 1846 were to expire after three years, with the powers to construct a railway expiring after five; in 1849 the Y&NMR applied for, and obtained a second act of Parliament, the York and North Midland Railway Act 1849 (12 & 13 Vict. c. lx), authorising the abandonment and replacement of the authorised section of the line from Market Weighton to Cherry Burton with a deviation between the same points.
 The act also extended the original 1846 act of Parliaments's duration of compulsory purchase and construction by two and five years respectively.

 As a result of the York and North Midland Railway's inquiry into George Hudson's fraud the company found itself needing to reduce expenditure; and construction of the Market Weighton to Beverley section was postponed.
 In 1851 two landowners brought a case against the Y&NMR, attempting to compel them to construct the Market Weighton to Cherry Burton Section; the court (Queen's Bench) found in the plaintiffs' favour, but the decision was rejected as erroneous on appeal to the Court of Exchequer Chamber; the court ruled that the York and North Midland Railway Act 1849 used permissive (and not imperative) terms and so the company was not compelled to complete the line.

 In 1862 the Y&NMR's successor the North Eastern Railway applied to renew the powers to build the line to Beverley, local interests raised £40,000 towards the cost of the line through the purchase of NER stock.
-An act, the North Eastern Railway (Beverley Branch) Act 1862 (25 & 26 Vict. c. lxxxv), was obtained.
+An act, the North-eastern Railway Company's (Beverley Branch) Act 1862 (25 & 26 Vict. c. lxxxv), was obtained.